MaeyD/Student-Data-Collection/README.md

 Author:

-This project was created by Adarsh.
+This project was created by Medha.